ksyv/holbertonschool-web_front_end/Cookies_local_storage/README.md

 * If you are using VSCode, you can use the plugin live server
 * Make sure you have created and configured webpack.config.js

-### 1. Creating a DOM element <a name="subparagraph2"></a>
+### 1. Create cookie with expiration date and specific path <a name="subparagraph2"></a>

-In a file 1-index.html, reuse the template you created previously.
+In a file 1-index.html:

-* Remove the code that verifies jQuery loaded and logs messages to the console
+* Reuse the code of the previous task
-* Create a function named createTextElement:
-    - Within the function, create a p HTML element
-    - The paragraph should display '''Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed in diam risus.
-Nunc sit amet euismod ipsum.
-Aenean tempus ex sed est volutpat, sed sodales velit tempus.
-Class aptent taciti sociosqu ad litora torquent per conubia nostra, per inceptos himenaeos.
-Proin auctor sollicitudin eleifend.
-Vivamus porta enim vitae mauris commodo, vitae tempor tellus elementum.
-Quisque sed pellentesque nulla, at eleifend nisi.
-Phasellus eget tincidunt ex.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.'''
-    - Add the paragraph to the body of the page
-* Call the createTextElement function
+* Modify the way you are setting cookies to expire in 10 days

 Requirements:

-* You must use jQuery only to generate the HTML tag and   attach it to the page
+* Access your code with http://localhost:8080/1-index.html
-* Use the keyword append to attach the element to the page
+* Use vanilla javascript to complete the task

 ### 2. Creating multiple DOM elements at once <a name="subparagraph3"></a>